Dreams (2025 film)

 Dreams is a 2025 drama film produced, written and directed by Michel Franco.
 It follows the secret affair of wealthy socialite Jennifer (Jessica Chastain) with Mexican ballet dancer and illegal immigrant Fernando (Isaac Hernández).
 The supporting cast includes Rupert Friend, Marshall Bell, Eligio Meléndez and Mercedes Hernández.

 The film had its world premiere in the main competition of the 75th Berlin International Film Festival on 15 February 2025, where it was nominated for the Golden Bear.
-It was theatrically released in Mexico on 11 September by Imagem Films.
+It was theatrically released in Mexico on 11 September 2025 by Imagem Films, and was released in the United States on 27 February 2026.